why should we care about the system.collections.Queue collection

 Pretty surprisingly, when you try to look at the members that are available you will find your self in front of the following error:

 I’ll explain a bit later what really happened here, but for now, know that although we have had this error message, and when we look into our $q variable it seems empty, the instance has been created.
-We will can see it members if we use the -inputObject parameter, as in the example below.
+We can see all the members if we use the -inputObject parameter, as in the example below.

 The .Enqueue() method of the system.collections.Queue

-The enqueue method is the method that will allow us to add new information to our queue.
+The enqueue method is the method that will allow us to add new information to our powershell queue collection.

 Notice the order in which the strings are appearing.